NASA-AMMOS/3DTilesRendererJS/src/three/plugins/API.md

 Bundles the callbacks the "MVTAnnotationsPlugin" needs into a single object.
 Subclass and override the methods to customize which features become annotations, their placement priority, per-character sizing, the displayed text, and how visibility changes are rendered.
+By default all points of interest are rendered as circles and labels are rendered as white text with a black outline.
+Custom implementations can be used for more sophisticated text rendering, variable font weights based on properties, and custom icons.

 ### .needsUpdate